 The date the student notifies the College officially becomes the student's date of determination, and appropriate change in status and Return to Title IV calculation will be completed.
-The student must notify a Campus President/Director, Director of Education, or Director of Financial Services.
+The student must notify the Director of Education or Director of Financial Services.
 If a student is unable to officially notify the college due to military, medical, or incarceration, the College may take official written notification from a family member in regard to why the student is unable to notify the college as well as notification of the student's intent to withdraw.